AeneasVerif/charon/README.md

 # Charon
 Charon acts as an interface between the rustc compiler and program verification projects.
-Its purpose is to process Rust .rs files into files easy to handle by program verifiers.
+Its purpose is to process Rust .rs files and convert them into files easy to handle by program verifiers.
 It is implemented as a custom driver for the rustc compiler.

 Charon is, in Greek mythology, an old man carrying the souls of the deceased accross the Styx, a river separating the world of the living from the world of the dead.
 In the present context, Charon allows us to go from the world of Rust programs to the world of formal verification.

+## LLBC
 We do so by converting MIR code to LLBC (Low-Level Borrow Calculus), which is MIR but with the following differences:
 - control-flow has been reconstructed: LLBC uses a structured control-flow with loops,